 Who Is Victor Cruz?

-American football receiver Victor Cruz was born November 11, 1986, in Paterson, New Jersey.
-A standout high school athlete, Cruz eventually starred for the University of Massachusetts.
+A standout high school athlete, Victor Cruz eventually starred for the University of Massachusetts.
 After going undrafted in 2010, Cruz signed with the New York Giants.
 The following season, Cruz had a breakout year, setting a club record in receiving yards and leading the franchise to a Super Bowl victory.

-Victor Cruz was born in Paterson, New Jersey, on November 11, 1986.
-The son of Michael Walker, an African-American firefighter, and Puerto Rican–born Blanca Cruz, young Victor came up in a Paterson that was dominated by gangs and drugs.
+Cruz was born in Paterson, New Jersey, on November 11, 1986.
+The son of Michael Walker, an African American firefighter, and Puerto Rican–born Blanca Cruz, young Victor came up in a Paterson that was dominated by gangs and drugs.
 Opportunities, especially for young boys of color like himself, were few.

 "In the city, a lot of crime happens, a lot of violence happens from time to time," he later said.
 "Growing up in Paterson wasn't the easiest thing."